 We are in the final stages of working through the feedback we received on the Draft District Plan (October 2016) and Draft Digital District Plan (February 2018).
-We are still meeting with key stakeholders to finalise the approach in the Proposed District Plan.The Proposed District Plan is scheduled for public notification in mid-2019, which means it will align with the Government’s new National Planning Standards, due to be released in April.
+We are working on the Proposed District Plan and we are now moving it through the Council approval process.
+Following Council approval, we will make some final checks before formally notifying the Proposed Plan for public consultation.
+Watch this space for more information on notification timeframes.

 Proposed District Plan